Process Server Certification

 - Submit the Application for Certification.
 You must apply for certification via our online licensing and certification system.
 To apply online, please go to the online certification and licensing system on our home page.

 - Pay the certification fee.
 Please see the Fees section of this page for information on amounts due, acceptable forms of payment, etc. The appropriate fee must accompany the application to be certified to serve civil process for a three-year period, and the orientation course certificate.
+The course must have been completed within the year prior to applying for initial certification, per section 8.2 (c) of the JBCC rules.

 Refer to section 3.5 of the JBCC Rules for additional details on this requirement.